dkhmelenko/miband-android/README.md

 # Overview

 This is unofficial SDK for Mi Band.
+This repository contains 2 modules:
+* miband-sdk-kotlin -- SDK for interraction with the MiBand
-The sample app how to use the library.
+* app -- Sample application demonstrating how to work with SDK.

 The app was not tested with Mi Band 2 or newer bands.
 In case some of the method returns incorrect data or works wrong, pleare report an issue.

 The idea came from [this project](https://github.com/pangliang/miband-sdk-android).
 However, due to reactive vision of SDK it was reimplemented.
 Most of methods are implemented using [RxJava](https://github.com/ReactiveX/RxJava) library.
+Therefore the basic knowledge of reactive streams is required.

 # Contribution
 In case you have ideas or found an issue, don't hesitate to create pull request or an issue.

-# Usage
+# How to use
 **IMPORTANT: Use this SDK on your own risk, developer of this SDK is NOT responsible for any unpredictable results.** <br/> <br/>

-## How to use
 ### Discovery
 In order to start sending and receiving commands from the MiBand, you have to connect and pair with it.
 Available devices for connection can be found using `startScan()` method.